STOCKHOLM'S PANTRY

 supervised by Alejandra Navarrete Llopis

-The first wholesale market in Stockholm opened in 1912 next to the central station and moved to Årsta in 1962 when the space in the city centre became too small.
+The first wholesale market in Stockholm was established in 1912 adjacent to the central station, but was relocated to Årsta in 1962 due to limited space in the city center.

-From 2020, all EU countries measure and report food waste in a similar way and there is a proposal for an EU-wide binding target for the reduction of food waste.
-The overarching global goal of Agenda 2030 is to halve food waste by 2030.
-The Swedish government has set goals for the year 2025; that food waste should be cut by one fifth and that food loss shall decrease.
+This thesis focuses on a specific segment of the food value chain.
+Since 2020, all EU member states have been required to measure and report food waste in a standardized manner.
+Additionally, there is a proposal for an EU-wide binding target aimed at reducing food waste.
+The overarching global objective outlined in Agenda 2030 is to halve food waste by the year 2030.
+In alignment with this goal, the Swedish government has established national targets for 2025, which include a reduction of food waste by one-fifth and a decrease in food loss.

 Characteristically for Söder om Söder is the areas industrial history with lots of strategically important infrastructure (red). being the industrial suburb of Södermalm, however the area developed more and more towards a threshold space between the stone city and the outskirts.
 The existent industrial areas Årsta partihallar and Västberga should be protected as purely industrial.